JaredP17/gt-hw5-work-day-scheduler/README.md

 # Work Day Scheduler
-A simple calendar application that allows the user to save events for each hour of the day.
+A simple calendar application that allows the user to save events for each hour of the work day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 Check out the deployable site here: [Work Day Scheduler](https://jaredp17.github.io/gt-hw5-work-day-scheduler/).